matthewcsimpson/HTML-CSS-JS-TV-VCR-Prototyes/README.md

-# HTML-CSS-JavaScript TV/VCR Project Prototypes
+## HTML-CSS-JavaScript TV/VCR Project Prototypes

-This project was created to house prototypes for a website concept I am building.
+This project was created to house prototypes for a website concept.

 ### TV & VCR
 The Television itself is built entirely in HTML and CSS, including the scan lines over the picture.